How Do You Set SMART Goals? Definition and Examples

 R = Relevant

-When setting goals for yourself, consider whether or not they are relevant.
+When setting goals for yourself, consider whether they are relevant.
 Each of your goals should align with your values and larger, long-term goals.
 If a goal doesn’t contribute toward your broader objectives, you might rethink it.
 Ask yourself why the goal is important to you, how achieving it will help you and how it will contribute toward your long-term goals.

 Example: “To achieve my goal of being in leadership, I will update my resume with relevant qualifications so I can apply to three open positions for the manager of a development team at a tech startup.”